- WHAT TYPE OF PRODUCTS AND SERVICES DO YOU SUPPLY?

 • Include all placed images

-• Make sure your files are set with proper bleed, trim and safety areas.
+• Make sure your files are set with proper bleed, trim and safety margins.

 BLEED: All art trimming off the edge MUST be pulled out 1/8” beyond the trim line